 David Michie’s Vision

 There is a place in Africa, beautiful as it is vast, where the animals roam free from human interference.
-It is a place of pilgrimage for people from the world’s busy cities who come to re-connect with nature, and re-awaken the wonderment they felt as children – something that arises quite naturally in the presence of awe-inspiring animals.
-It’s a place where people come to discover the wellspring of peace that dwells within each one of them, and which is their most precious refuge, when they discover how to access it.
+It is a place of pilgrimage for people from the world’s busy cities who come to re-connect with nature, and re-awaken the wonderment we felt as children – something that arises quite naturally in the presence of awe-inspiring animals.
+It’s a place where we come to discover the wellspring of peace that dwells within each one of us, and which is our most precious refuge, when we discover how to access it.

 This is a place where animals who have been injured and cannot be returned to the wild come for sanctuary, cherished by their carers as well as those who have the good fortune to spend time with them at close quarters.

 It is a place where leaders and corporate groups step away from their frenetic schedules to review and plan in an environment that fosters calm reflection, inspires insight and innovation, and innately supports values more important than money alone.

 It is a place where young people who have lost their way in the urban wilderness may be brought to discover their strengths and develop fresh skills.
 Where they may be exposed to different vistas, challenged to discover their own capabilities, and from which they can return to the world, ablaze with purpose.